SoftwareImpacts/SIMPAC-2023-33/README.md

 state.
 This hurdle forms a practical limit to the grid resolution.

-Some scaling tests are shown in the [paper](https://arxiv.org/abs/2109.08121).
+Some scaling tests are shown in the [arXiv paper](https://arxiv.org/abs/2109.08121).

 If the output is in binary form, the size can be easily calculated.
 Per step it is the number of grid points times six (the number of field components)